boshkins/pelopia/doc/HLD.md

 	class Scorer
 	{
 	public:
-		virtual MatchQuality Score ( const vector < string > & query, const LatLon & center ) = 0;
+		virtual MatchQuality Score ( Dataset &, const vector < string > & query, const LatLon & center ) = 0;
 	}

 ###Dataset
-Format, construction, download, validation, opening.
+Originally, dataset will be represented as a plain JSON file, which will be parsed and converted into library's internal structures at the Dataset object initialization time.
+For large datasets that is likely to become prohibitively slow, at which point we will have to introduce an intermediate representation (**IR**) used to store dataset in a more ready-to-consume (and external memory-efficient) format than JSON.

+Conversion of JSON datasets into their **IR**s will ideally happen on a (MapZen) server, so that the dataset arrives to the user's device ready for use without further transformation.
+Alternatively, transformation can take place on the user's device post-download, via a utility program.

+To account for these alternatives, the transformation code has to be decoupled from the search portion of the library, so that it can packaged for autonomous use on server or post-download.

+To reduce the footprint on the user's device and, in the case of server-side transformation, the size of transmission, the **IR** should involve compression.

+The library should provide some degree of validation of the dataset it is offered.

-Data format has to be versioned.
-The dataset should to be validated at download time, or open time, or offline.
+**IR** has to be versioned.
+Backward compatibility with older versions of the **IR** should be preserved.

 ##Analysis and transformation
 Examine libpostal for its usefulness in (international) postal address normalization.
 Evaluate resource requirements and quality.